LanLi2017/yw-idcc-17/README.md

 # Installing, Browsing, and Running the Demo

-## Installing
+## Installing Instructions

 Notes that the bash scritps have been tested on Mac and Windows platform.

 1. The following free software are required in order to run  this demo.

-  * Java: please install Java SE Development Kit 8 by navigating to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html  to view JDK dowloads.
+  * **Java**: please install Java SE Development Kit 8 by navigating to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html  to view JDK dowloads.
 Accept all default installation configuration.
 Please confirm if Java is available by typing the command below.
 If not, please locate the directory containing the JDK executables (`C:\Program Files\Java\jdk1.8.0_121\bin`) and add the direcoty containing the JDL executables to my Windows `path` variable.
      ```sh
        C:\Users\tmcphill> java -version
        java version "1.8.0_121"
        Java(TM) SE Runtime Environment (build 1.8.0_121-b13)
        Java HotSpot(TM) 64-Bit Server VM (build 25.121-b13, mixed mode)
      ```

-  * XSB: a Logic Programming and Deductive Database system for Unix and Windows.
+  * **XSB**: a Logic Programming and Deductive Database system for Unix and Windows.
 It is available at [XSB homepage] (http://xsb.sourceforge.net).
 The download and installation page for XSB is at [here] (http://xsb.sourceforge.net/downloads/downloads.html).
 Please navigate to the page https://sourceforge.net/projects/xsb/files/xsb/.The version 3.7 is the newest version.
 Download `xsb-3.7.0.exe` for Windows platform.
 Run the downloaded installer file and accept all default configuration.
    This is the extra steps for Windows users.
 Please determine the directory containing the XSB executable: `C:\Program Files (x86)\XSB\config\x64-pc-windows\bin` or `C:\Program Files (x86)\XSB\config\x86-pc-windows\bin `.
 Then, add the path to the XSB executable to my windows path variable `Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables -> Path`.
 Typing `xsb` in a command console in order to confirm that XSB can run from the command prompt.
     ```sh
      C:\Users\tmcphill> xsb
      [xsb_configuration loaded]